Americans are spending far more on drugs than people in other countries.

 Government funding doesn't help everyone

-The U.S. government through the National Institutes of Health (NIH) spends close to $32 billion dollars a year on medical research, with a good portion going to the development of new drug treatments.
+The U.S. government through the National Institutes of Health (NIH) spends most of its $45 billion dollar budget on medical research, with a good portion going to the development of new drug treatments.
 Where does the money go?

-♦ A lot of the money does not end up benefitting Americans but instead improves the profits of pharmaceutical companies and major universities.
+♦ A lot of the money does not end up benefiting Americans but instead improves the profits of pharmaceutical companies and major universities.

 • Prior to 1980, the federal government owned the rights to any discoveries made using federal money.
 In 1980, pharmaceutical companies successfully lobbied Congress to amend patent law to permit companies and universities to have title (ownership) of any discoveries.
 This patent law change is referred to as the Bayh-Dole Act after senators Birch Bayh of Indiana and Bob Dole of Kansas.